WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

  - Configure Github Workflow.
 Variables to change

-    Change the varibles for Dokcer username and Docker password to the ones your created in GitHub secrets.
+    Change the varibles for Docker username and Docker password to the ones your created in GitHub secrets.

     Change the last tag on the bottom to the name of your project.
+For exmaple mine is website.

 ## Part 3